 The information and linked materials accessible from this page are intended to serve as educational tools for DHS employees and supervisors about whistleblower protections.

 James Gaughran, DHS Whistleblower Protection Ombudsman.

 The Ombudsman cannot act as a legal representative, agent, or advocate for DHS employees.
 If you have questions or concerns regarding specific situations, it may be advisable to seek help or representation from a union representative, if applicable, or from outside legal counsel.

 WHO IS A WHISTLEBLOWER?

-May be an employee, former employee, or applicant who discloses information that she/he reasonably believes is evidence of:
+May be an employee, former employee, applicant, or contractor who discloses information that she/he reasonably believes is evidence of: